World Youth Scrabble Championships

 The first World Youth Scrabble Championships were held in Wollongong, Australia 2006.
 Competitors from Australia, Bahrain, Canada, England, Hong Kong, India, Indonesia, Kenya, Kuwait, Malaysia, New Zealand, Nigeria, Oman, Pakistan, Philippines, Qatar, Singapore, South Africa, Sri Lanka, Thailand, Trinidad and Tobago, United Arab Emirates and United States have competed in the annual tournament so far.
 WYSC is open to anyone under the age of 18 on 1 January of the year of each tournament.

 The tournament used to be held at the start of December but was brought forward to August for 2014.
-So far the WYSC tournament has been held in Malaysia five times, Australia twice, Dubai twice and the Philippines, Sri Lanka, and the United Kingdom once each.
+So far, the WYSC tournament has been held in Malaysia six times, Australia twice, Dubai twice, Sri Lanka twice and France, Philippines and the United Kingdom once each.